7 Best Winter Activities in Syracuse

 Syracuse is lucky to be surrounded by lots of hills and mountains - which are great for winter sports!
-Song, Labrador, and Toggenburg Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
+Song and Labrador Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
 Season passes and equipment rentals are available at some locations.
 For another option, Four Seasons Golf & Ski Center in Fayetteville offers a few trails for skiers, but also has additional lanes for snow tubing.
 Give it a try!

 Spend the Day at a Museum